Daniel-Ghenov/2048/README.md

 # 2048
-A simple 2048 game-clone with a working leaderboard
+A 2048 game-clone with a working leaderboard created for the Introduction to Programming Course for FMI